RobertAhlin/react-elarning-app/README.md

 * I made three pages.
 One for each course.
 * To meet the API critera; I instead fetch a quote that add happiness and incourage to studying.
 * Made some simple CSS styling.
+At this stage I had been struggeling with al kinds of things that didn't work as expected.
+So I ended up creating a new repo and created the app with another command described in the section above.

 # Components
-There are in total 14 components:
+There are in total 13 components:
+1. **Card**: Displays a card containing embedded YouTube video.
+2. **ContactForm**: Renders a form for users to input their contact information and message.
+3. **Footer**: Contains a section at the bottom of the page, often used for displaying quotes or other information.
-1. **Header**: This component represents the header section of your website, typically containing navigation links and any other header-related content.
+4. **Header**: Typically located at the top of the page, containing navigation links and other header elements.

-2. **Footer**: The footer component represents the footer section of your website, often containing links, contact information, or other supplementary content.

-3. **ContactForm**: This component is a form used for contacting the website owner or administrator.
-It includes fields for the user's name, email, subject, message, and a send button.
+5. **HeroSection**: Represents the hero section of the webpage, usually containing a large image or video with accompanying text.

-4. **Navbar**: The Navbar component is responsible for rendering the navigation bar, which typically contains links to different pages or sections of the website.
+6. **Navbar**: Renders a navigation bar with links to different pages of the website.
+7. **NewsSection**: Displays the latest news items fetched from a JSON file, usually containing a title, date, and text.

-5. **QuoteList**: This component fetches and displays a list of quotes from an external API.
-It's used to showcase quotes in the footer section of the website.
+8. **QuoteList**: Fetches and displays a list of quotes from an external API, often used in the footer or other sections.

-6. **HeroSection**: The HeroSection component is a prominent section at the top of a page, often containing a large image or video background, along with a title and subtitle.

-7. **Card**: The Card component represents a card or tile used to display content, such as links to videos or other resources.
-It's commonly used to present information in a visually appealing way.
+9. **Kontakt**: Represents the contact page of the website, including a header, contact form, and footer.
+10. **Home**: The main landing page of the website, including a header, hero section, news section, and footer.

-8. **Page1**: This component represents a specific page of your website, titled "Introduktion till säkerhetsskydd".
-It displays a list of cards related to security introduction.
+11. **Page1**: Represents a specific page of the website, in this case, "Introduktion till säkerhetsskydd," displaying cards with relevant content.

-9. **Page2**: Similar to Page1, this component represents another page titled "Personalsäkerhet".
-It displays a list of cards related to personal security.
+12. **Page2**: Represents another specific page of the website, focusing on "Personalsäkerhet," displaying cards with relevant content.

-10. **Page3**: This component represents yet another page titled "Säkerhetsskyddsplanering".
-It displays a list of cards related to security planning.
+13. **Page3**: Represents yet another specific page of the website, centered around "Säkerhetsskyddsplanering," displaying cards with relevant content.

-11. **Layout**: The Layout component serves as a wrapper around the main content of each page.
-It includes the Header, HeroSection, Footer, and the main content of the page as children components.

-12. **Main**: The Main component represents the main content area of each page, excluding the header, hero section, and footer.

-13. **HeroSection (inside Layout)**: This is a specialized instance of the HeroSection component, specifically used within the Layout component to provide a hero section for each page.

-14. **Footer (inside Layout)**: Similar to the HeroSection, this is a specialized instance of the Footer component used within the Layout component to provide a consistent footer for each page.